System Design Space

 Complex topics explained in plain language without turning into disconnected fragments.

-Works well as a self-checklist before an interview loop.
+A handy self-checklist before an interview loop.

 Limitations and how to offset them